Terms and Conditions Epiroc Australia

 2. PRICE AND TAXES

-(a) The prices do not include taxes.
+(a) The prices in relation to the Products and/or Services do not include taxes.
 You must pay all taxes arising from, or relating to, this Agreement.
 Taxes mean all taxes of any kind (including stamp duties) other than taxes on our income.

 (b) Without limiting clause (a), you must pay to us an amount equal to any goods or services tax that applies to a supply.
 We will provide you with a tax invoice.